strmprivacy/api-definitions/docs/index.md

 1. Public APIs (found in `protos/strmprivacy/api`)

    These APIs are exposed through the API Gateway, which is, next to the Event Gateway, the only application that is publicly exposed.
-Our plan is to These APIs can be found in the respective artifactories of the various languages we generate the protos to (e.g. JVM artifacts for these APIs can be found in Maven Central)
+These APIs can be found in the respective artifactories of the various languages we generate the protos to (e.g. JVM artifacts for these APIs can be found in Maven Central), see also the Development guide.

 2. Internal APIs (found in `protos/strmprivacy/internal_api`)